-Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time.
+We will seek to ensure the suitability of adults working with children on school sites at any time and this includes any persons or organisations using our buildings or outside spaces in a letting or hiring agreement.

 Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures.